illinois-mla/syllabus/README.md

 In this course, you will learn fundamentals of how to analyze and interpret scientific data and apply modern machine learning tools and techniques to problems common in physics research such as classification and regression.
 This course offering is very timely given the explosion of interest and rapid development of data science and artificial intelligence.
 Every day there are new applications of machine learning to the physical sciences in ways that are advancing our knowledge of nature.

-This course is designed to be interactive and collaborative, employing Active Learning methods, at the same time developing your own skills and knowledge (and course grade :).
-I initiated this course out of my view that we live in an increasingly data-centric world, with both people and machines learning from vast amounts of data.
-There has never been a time where early-career physicists were more in need of a solid understanding in the basics of scientific data analysis, data-driven inference and machine learning, and a working knowledge of the most important tools and techniques from modern data science than today.
+This course is designed to be interactive and collaborative, at the same time developing your own skills and knowledge.
+I initiated this course in 2018 from a viewpoint that we live in an increasingly data-centric world, with both people and machines learning from vast amounts of data.
+There has never been a time where early-career physicists such as yourself will benefit from a solid understanding in the basics of scientific data analysis, data-driven inference and machine learning, and working knowledge of the most important tools and techniques from modern data science than today.

-This is the second offering of a new course and unlike any that is being taught in our Department.
-As such, I ask for your feedback on any aspect of the course so that I can work to improve the curriculum.
+This is the third offering of the course.
+I welcome your feedback on any aspect of the course so that I can work to improve the curriculum.

 ## <span style="color:Red">Prerequisites</span>